-Girls ages 12-17, who are not pregnant or chemically dependent, who live within about a three-hour driving radius from the desired placement location (Marshall or Winona) whose parents can also commit to the program requirements.
+Our Marshall and Winona homes serve girls ages 12-17, who are not pregnant or chemically dependent.
+Our Parker home will serve boys ages 12-17 who are not chemically dependent.
+Families should live within about a three-hour driving radius from the desired placement location, and parents must also commit to the program requirements.

 Many applicants have participated in behaviors that have caused disruption in their lives and the lives of others, including but not limited to: self harm, depression, eating disorders, anxiety problems, sexual abuse and exploitation, self-esteem issues, bullying or being bullied, anger and aggression, pornography, promiscuity including online, legal trouble, problems at home, runaway, past abuse, and other self destructive behaviors.

 Not in the least.
-We can't stand the labels of 'bad kids' or 'troubled kids.'
+We don't believe in the labels of 'bad' or 'troubled' kids.

 While the behaviors and situations mentioned above may be common place for many teens, that doesn't make it 'normal' or 'okay.'
 We are not meant to simply exist or survive.
 We are meant to thrive.